What to Wear Under a Wetsuit to improve Protection and Warmth

 Bicycle or diving shorts

-Sure, they’ll feel uncomfortably tight at first, but fitted shorts will give you some extra warmth and allow you to get in and out of your suit easily.
-The best ones for diving come in neoprene, which is buoyant and warmer than other materials.
+Sure, they’ll feel uncomfortably tight at first, but fitted diving or bicycle shorts will give you some extra warmth and allow you to get in and out of wetsuits easily.
+The best ones for diving come in neoprene shorts adding extra insulation.
+The advantage is that neoprene is buoyant and warmer than other materials.